turingschool/portfolios/students/1806-back/mike-mckee/20180921-mike-mckee-m2.md

 that have been offered.

-Our main feedback during this evaluation was that some controller logic could have been better, some testing issues (only around 99% coverage) and a few Git issues.
+Our main feedback during this evaluation was that some controller logic could have been better, some testing issues and a few Git issues.

 #### Bike Share